-With a total population of approximately 55,000 people (12,650 in the labor force) spread out over 1,200 small islands and islets across 750,000 square miles of ocean but just 70 square miles of total land mass, the Republic of the Marshall Islands (RMI) has a tiny economy with an annual GDP of around USD 183 million, per capita GDP of USD 3450 and just a 1.9 percent real growth rate.
+With a total population of approximately 55,000 people (12,650 in the labor force) spread out over 1,200 small islands and islets across 750,000 square miles of ocean but just 70 square miles of total land mass, the Republic of the Marshall Islands (RMI) has a relatively small economy with an annual GDP of around USD 200 million, per capita GDP of USD 3,750, and just a 2.5 percent real growth rate.
 The RMI is “sea locked” with comparatively greater costs of production, limited access to world markets, and a lack of economies of scale.
 Its remoteness from major markets (2,300 miles from Honolulu, 1,900 miles from Guam, and 2,800 miles from Tokyo) severely impacts the economy.

-A number of factors combine to raise the costs of doing business in the Marshall Islands, including utility costs, poor infrastructure, the high costs of communications and high import duties.
-Most of these costs arise from the pervasive influence of the state in the economy and together they greatly exacerbate the impact of the small size and the remoteness of RMI.
+A number of factors increase the costs of doing business in the Marshall Islands, including utility costs, poor infrastructure, the high costs of communications and high import duties.
+Most of these costs arise from the pervasive influence of the state in the economy, and together they exacerbate the challenges associated withthe small size and the remoteness of RMI.

 The Marshallese economy combines a small subsistence economy in the outer islands with a modest urban economy in Majuro and Kwajalein.
 The RMI government is the country’s largest employer, employing approximately 46 percent of the salaried work force.
 The U.S. Army Garrison – Kwajalein Atoll (USAG-KA) is the second largest employer.
 The small size of the RMI economy has led to a concentration of economic power in the services and distribution sectors, which has decreased competition and increased costs.

-Lack of competition is exacerbated by the fact that in a small economy like RMI, many prominent businessmen and politicians often wear both private and public “hats” moving between the private and public sectors, so that there is a blurring of roles along with potential significant conflicts of interest.
-Although the influx of entrepreneurs from Asia is having a positive effect by increasing competition, it has resulted in increased societal tensions as well as accusations of tax and regulation avoidance.
+Lack of competition is exacerbated by the fact that in a small economy like RMI, many prominent businessmen and politicians often work simultaneously in both the public and private sectors, which sometimes results in potential conflicts of interest.
+Although the influx of entrepreneurs from Asia is having a positive effect by increasing competition, it has resulted in increased social tensions as well as accusations of tax and regulation avoidance.

-The Marshallese economy remains dependent on donor funding.
-The RMI is part of the former US-administered Trust Territory of the Pacific Islands that gained independence in 1986 and continues to use the U.S. dollar as its currency.
+The Marshallese economy remains dependent on donor funding and development assistance.
+The RMI is part of the former U.S.-administered Trust Territory of the Pacific Islands that gained independence in 1986 and continues to use the U.S. dollar as its currency.
 Since independence it has operated under a Compact of Free Association with the United States.
-Since 2004, the U.S. has provided over USD 900 million in direct assistance, subsidies, and financial support to the Marshall Islands, equivalent to approximately 70 percent of the country’s total GDP during the same period.
-The Marshall Islands has received additional aid from Australia, Japan, Taiwan, the United Arab Emirates (UAE), Thailand, the European Union, and organizations such as the Asian Development Bank.
+Since 2004, the U.S. has provided nearly USD 1 billion in direct assistance, subsidies, and financial support to the Marshall Islands, equivalent to approximately 70 percent of the country’s total GDP during the same period.
+The Marshall Islands has received additional aid from Australia, Japan, Taiwan, the United Arab Emirates (UAE), Thailand, the European Union, and organizations such as the Asian Development Bank and World Bank

 The United States, China, South Korea, Japan, Germany, and the Philippines are the Marshall Islands’ major trading partners.
 Top U.S. exports to RMI include food products, prefabricated buildings, recreational boats, excavation machinery, aircraft parts, tobacco, and wood/paper products.

-Foreign investment in the Marshall Islands is complicated; however, this is due to laws that prevent non-Marshallese from purchasing land.
+Foreign investment in the Marshall Islands is complicated, however, due to laws that prevent non-Marshallese from purchasing land.
 There is no public land in the country and no land registry; foreign businesses must lease land from private landowners in order to operate in the country.
 The high cost of doing business due to the country’s remoteness, its dependence on imported materials and services, and its limited infrastructure, especially transportation links, create additional challenges.
-Finally, due to RMI’s very low elevation, the potential threats of climate change and sea level rise make attracting FDI to the Marshall Islands even more difficult.
+Finally, due to RMI’s very low elevation, the potential threats of climate change and sea level rise make attracting Foreign Direct Investment (FDI) to the Marshall Islands even more difficult.

 The major foreign direct investments are concentrated in the fisheries sector, including a tuna loining plant and a tuna processing plant along with several fishing purse seiners, the majority of which are owned by investors from China and Taiwan.
 There has been no significant foreign investment over the past year.

-The newly formed Office of Commerce Investment and Tourism (OCIT) in 2018 drafted its 2018-2020 Business Plan with the purpose of stimulating private sector economic activity that will increase employment, sustainable FDI, and boost the RMI economy.
+The Office of Commerce Investment and Tourism (OCIT) drafted its 2018-2020 Business Plan with the purpose of stimulating private sector economic activity that will increase employment, sustainable FDI, and boost the RMI economy.